What is food? Why is it necessary to have food? What would happen if we do not eat food?

 Food primarily is obtained from plants and animals.
 Plants are the primary producers in our food pyramid.
 All organisms directly or indirectly obtain food from plants.
 Herbivorous animals obtain food from their nearest plant ecosystem.
 Some animals, on the other hand, obtain food by hunting other animals(carnivorous and omnivorous animals), while others depend on decaying matter of plants and animals and are called decomposers(bacteria, fungi).

 Food offers a plethora of variety depending upon climatic conditions and availability of sources in a region.
-Food habits of an individual depend upon the following factors:
+The food habits of an individual depend upon the following factors:

 - Physical determinants – Education, Skills